Directed by Roger Corman

 Satire or not, Towne's treatment seizes upon the essentially Gothic heart of it, and while no one's ever come out and said as much, I expect the name "du Maurier" at least crossed somebody's mind during production; yet there's something to Ligeia that's so remarkably tender.
 There's a sensitivity both in Towne's script and Corman's direction, taking two well-sketched characters and managing to make the very gloom that clings to the widower understandably appealing to the headstrong young woman who tries—successfully, at first—to bring him back to life.
 Without saying any of it out loud, but finding ways to say it obliquely, we're invited to comprehend why Rowena would find herself irresistibly attracted to the self-isolating old man who fears sunlight and ghosts, because she'd just as soon hide away, too, even if she's young and desirable enough to still have to fend off the dismal courtship of bores like Christopher.
 As far as distinctions for Ligeia go, then, one of the big ones is that this is the only Corman Poe where the female lead can rightly be called "a protagonist," and plausibly even "the protagonist."

 Corman had worries that Price, then 53, couldn't cut it in the role, and long afterwards voiced second, third, and fourth thoughts about whether it would've been better to have cast a younger man.
 This was never in the cards, as neither AIP nor Anglo-Amalgated—this was Corman's second British co-production to take advantage of that nation's subsidies—would countenance a Poe adaptation without their Poe franchise's big box-office draw, and while Ligeia wound up a middling performer anyway, it presumably would've done even worse without Price.
 To my mind, a Ligeia that didn't have Price is scarcely imaginable.
-It's one of his best performances, and quite possibly the most actorly of his whole horror career, if for nothing else because it might be Price's only horror performance that even slightly resists being pigeonholed to the genre.
+It's one of his best performances, and quite possibly the most actorly of his whole horror career, if for nothing else because it's one of Price's few horror performances (the others being The Last Man On Earth and Witchfinder General, and this is the best of those three by far) that even slightly resists being pigeonholed to the genre.

 It is, certainly in comparison to his other Poe roles, a subdued performance; it's "subdued" only in the sense that he spends significantly less time swanning about in a faint, maybe, but the film would at least like us to consider him as a man rather than a single overwrought emotional state.
 Nevertheless, it maintains, in quieter form, the same self-amused theatricality that makes Price such a charming figure, though it's turned towards more sophisticated ends, a bitterness spiked with self-awareness, so that while he navigates his distasteful encounters with other humans with amusing superiority, the dominant strain is always the angry fragility and barely-disguised hurt that, in Rowena's presence, shades into a certain sweetness that always seems to take Verden by surprise.
 There's genuine poetry in the line, "your hair makes a shambles of the light" (even if Verden did just try to kill her).
 And while Towne's script is no comedy, there's often a humor to Verden, emphasized by the floridity of the Victorian dialogue; Price can surprise you with how funny he can be in these circumstances, like when Verden reflects with embarrassment upon the propriety of his attempt to kill the cat with a cabbage.